fledge-iot/fledge/docs/building_fledge/04_installation.rst

 .. code-block:: console

-  $ sudo apt remove fledge
+  $ sudo apt purge fledge
   Reading package lists...
 Done
-  ...
+  Building dependency tree
+  Reading state information...
+Done
+  The following packages were automatically installed and are no longer required:
+    libmodbus-dev libmodbus5
+  Use 'sudo apt autoremove' to remove them.
-  The following packages will be REMOVED fledge
+  The following packages will be REMOVED:
+    fledge*
-  0 to upgrade, 0 to newly install, 1 to remove and 2 not to upgrade.
+  0 upgraded, 0 newly installed, 1 to remove and 0 not upgraded.
   After this operation, 0 B of additional disk space will be used.
   Do you want to continue?
-[Y/n]
+[Y/n] y
   (Reading database ...
-211747 files and directories currently installed.)
+160251 files and directories currently installed.)
-  Removing fledge (1.3.1) ...
+  Removing fledge (1.8.0) ...
   Fledge is currently running.
   Stop Fledge service.
   Kill Fledge.
-  Remove python cache files.
-  find: ‘/usr/local/fledge/scripts/common/__pycache__’: No such file or directory Disable Fledge service. fledge.service is not a native service, redirecting to systemd-sysv-install Executing /lib/systemd/systemd-sysv-install disable fledge
+  Disable Fledge service.
+  fledge.service is not a native service, redirecting to systemd-sysv-install.
-  insserv: warning: current start runlevel(s) (empty) of script `fledge' overrides LSB defaults (2 3 4 5).
-  insserv: warning: current stop runlevel(s) (0 1 2 3 4 5 6) of script `fledge' overrides LSB defaults (0 1 6).
-  Remove Fledge service script
+  Executing: /lib/systemd/systemd-sysv-install disable fledge Remove Fledge service script
   Reset systemctl
+  Cleanup of files
+  Remove fledge sudoers file
+  (Reading database ...
+159822 files and directories currently installed.)
+  Purging configuration files for fledge (1.8.0) ...
+  Cleanup of files
+  Remove fledge sudoers file
   dpkg: warning: while removing fledge, directory '/usr/local/fledge' not empty so not removed
   $